bmuteau/portfolio-v1/README.md

         * change px and % to rem
         * fix !important in CSS
         * fix scroll | tablet lockedpage
+        * check all the href
+        * fix the time in computer page
+        * update all syntaxe name like this (name_class)

     Back-End :
         * loop for project | Project page